Another Eden

 is a free-to-play role-playing video game developed and published by Wright Flyer Studios.
-The game features the collaboration of writer Masato Kato and music composer Yasunori Mitsuda, who both worked on Xenogears and the Chrono series of role-playing games.
+It features the collaboration of writer Masato Kato and composer Yasunori Mitsuda, who both worked on Xenogears and the Chrono series of role-playing games.
 Another Eden involves time travel elements, where players explore different points in time.
-It was released for Android and iOS in Japan in April 2017 and worldwide in 2019, with a Microsoft Windows port released in 2021 and one for Nintendo Switch also under development.
+The game was released for Android and iOS in Japan in April 2017 and worldwide in 2019, with a Windows port released in 2021.
+A reworked version, Another Eden Begins, was released for the Nintendo Switch, Nintendo Switch 2, and Windows in 2026.

 Gameplay

 Despite being a mobile game created on the GREE platform, the game has little focus on social interactions and log-in bonuses frequently found on the platform.
 The game is free to play, with in-app purchases for in-game items.
 The game features an 114-chapter main scenario that continues to grow, with the gameplay involving the player time travelling through three main time periods; the past, present, and future.

 The game primarily plays as a side-scrolling JRPG, at times opening up for full 3D movement.
 The player directly maneuvers a character between locations and interacts with non-playable characters to progress through the game.
 Confrontations with enemy characters are played out with turn-based battles.
 New characters will join the party and grow stronger naturally over the course of the game flow, however the player may opt to spend "Chronos Stones" to obtain a larger roster of characters to use throughout the game.
 "Chronos Stones", which can be obtained naturally through playing the game, or bought through in-app purchases, allows access to the "Star Dreaming Hall", which allows the player to gamble gacha-style for a wide variety of characters.